openstack/networking-sfc/doc/source/api.rst

 service function chaining, Service VMs must be attached at points in the network and then traffic must be steered between these attachment points.
-Please refer to `Neutron Service Chain blue-print <https://blueprints.launchpad.net/neutron/+spec/neutron-api-extension-for-service-chaining>`_ and Bugs `[1] <https://bugs.launchpad.net/neutron/+bug/1450617>`_ `[2] <https://bugs.launchpad.net/neutron/+bug/1450625>`_ releated to this specification for more information.
+Please refer to `Neutron Service Chain blue-print <https://blueprints.launchpad.net/neutron/+spec/neutron-api-extension-for-service-chaining>`_ and Bugs `[1] <https://bugs.launchpad.net/neutron/+bug/1450617>`_ `[2] <https://bugs.launchpad.net/neutron/+bug/1450625>`_ related to this specification for more information.

 Proposed Change
 ===============